Let the favor of the Lord our God be on us. Establish the work of our hands for us. Yes, establish the work of our hands. Psalm 90:17

 The Plot to Kill Jesus

 1 Now the feast of unleavened bread, which is called the Passover, was approaching.
 2 The chief priests and the scribes sought how they might put him to death, for they feared the people.
-3 Satan entered into Judas, who was also called Iscariot, who was counted with the twelve.
-4 He went away, and talked with the chief priests and captains about how he might deliver him to them.
+3 Satan entered into Judas, who was also called Iscariot, who was counted with the twelve disciples.
+4 He went away, and talked with the chief priests and captains about how he might deliver Jesus to them.
 5 They were glad, and agreed to give him money.
-6 He consented, and sought an opportunity to deliver him to them in the absence of the multitude.
+6 He consented, and sought an opportunity to deliver him to them in the absence of the crowds.

 The Last Supper

 7 The day of unleavened bread came, on which the Passover must be sacrificed.
 8 Jesus sent Peter and John, saying, “Go and prepare the Passover for us, that we may eat.”

 9 They said to him, “Where do you want us to prepare it?”